by Richard Strauss Libretto by Hugo von Hofmannsthal

 Rosie Catalano - Hearts feat.
 Jack Carty (Unearthed NIDA 2014)

 8th European Opera Directing Prize, 2015

 Conductor Marc Albrecht Director Katie Mitchell Dramaturg Martin Crimp Stage Designer Chloe Lamford Costume Designer Sarah Blenkinsop Lighting Designer James Farncombe Choreographer Joseph W. Alford Assistant directors Heather Fairbairn & Lily McLeish

 with a cast including Lise Davidsen, Sabine Devieilhe and Angela Brower

 In co-production with: THÉÂTRE DES CHAMPS-ÉLYSÉES, THÉÂTRES DE LA VILLE DE LUXEMBOURG, FINNISH NATIONAL OPERA & BALLET, ROYAL DANISH OPERA, GRAN TEATRE DEL LICEU

 Royal Opera House Covent Garden 30 October – 27 November 2017

-Music Gaetano Donizetti Libretto Salvadore Cammarano Director Katie Mitchell Designer Vicki Mortimer Lighting designer Jon Clark Assistant director Heather Fairbairn & Lily McLeish
+Music Gaetano Donizetti Libretto Salvadore Cammarano Director Katie Mitchell Designer Vicki Mortimer Lighting designer Jon Clark Assistant directors Heather Fairbairn & Lily McLeish

 with a cast including Lisette Oropesa, Charles Castronovo and Christopher Maltman